 - More color choices.
 LED lights come in a wider range of colors, are generally brighter than incandescent light strings, and even come in strings connected to dimmers for different lighting effects.

 - Longer lasting.
 Any LED lights you buy this year will pay for themselves over the next few holiday seasons.

 - Safer for pets and kids.
 LED lights don’t produce any heat, unlike incandescent bulbs.
 This means they’re safe for use within reach of children and pets.

-The bottom line is that LED lights are a much improved version of your old holiday light collections, for both inside and out.
+The bottom line is that LED lights are a much improved version of your Halloween lights for both inside and out.